Evi-2003/Mini-Mac/README.md

 I'm currently working on a transistion to Opencore.
 Which is a big but important step.
 I'm currently struggeling with some issues, which are probaly related to the fakeCPUID being required.
 Haven't figured it all quite yet.
 The main issue i have is then i'm booting with opencore, i get an kernel panic, for no macos version set.
 Even when it's all installed correctly.
 Troubleshooting Opencore is a bit harder than Clover.
+# Issues
+Currently i have two versions of OpenCore both will end up with a black screen, or with the message 'no mac os version'.
+So there weill be some investigation.
 # TO-DO list
 - [X] Also need to buy a extra display-port cable so i can connect the second monitor to the mac.
 - [X] Finding a damn screw for the m.2 drive in the system ( Currently without screw, it works, but that's not really good practice.
 And has a change of falling out over time without screw.
 So gotta find a scre :D )